seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **DEMETRIUS**
 Youngling, learn thou to make some meaner choice:
-Lavinia is thine elder brother’s hope.
+Lavinia is thine elder brother's hope.

 **AARON**
 Why, are ye mad? or know ye not, in Rome